saucelabs/elemental-next/frontend/docs/updated-tips/3-work-with-frames/python.md

 language: python
 ---

-# How To Work With Frames
+# How To Work with Frames

 ## Intro